zeinmahfouz/quantum-ship-lock-scheduling/README.md

 ## Abstract

-This project investigates the application of quantum computing techniques to solve complex maritime scheduling problems.
+This Project investigates the application of quantum computing techniques to solve complex maritime scheduling problems.
 Specifically, I address the ship lock scheduling problem—a constrained optimization challenge with significant real-world implications for maritime transportation efficiency.
 The implementation employs a hybrid quantum-classical approach using the Quantum Approximate Optimization Algorithm (QAOA) to optimize vessel placement within canal locks under multiple constraints including vessel dimensions, priority levels, and lock capacities.

 The solution demonstrates how Quadratic Unconstrained Binary Optimization (QUBO) formulations can effectively represent maritime scheduling constraints as a maximization problem, and how quantum algorithms can potentially outperform classical approaches for these NP-hard problems.
 Experimental results show significant improvements in solution quality and computational feasibility compared to classical heuristic methods.